Skip to content

 (assuming the Luna script is called spindle.txt).

-Now it should run properly (i.e. assuming channels C3, A1 and A2 exist, and there are NREM annotations) and give output as follows: here it shows spindle metrics for fast and slow (F = 15 and 11 Hz) for two channels (here, s=C3,C4 obviously, rather than a single channel):
+Now it should run properly, assuming the channels exist and NREM annotations are present.
+Here it shows spindle metrics for fast and slow spindles (F = 15 and 11 Hz) across two channels:

 Script Output